theo-rippletide/blaxel-rippletide/README.md

 1. ✅ Create a customer support agent in Rippletide
 2. ✅ Set up all tags from tags.json
 3. ✅ Add Q&A pairs from qanda.json (with tag associations)
-4. ✅ Configure guardrails from guardrails.json
-5. ✅ Create actions from actions.json
-6. ✅ Set up conversation flow from state_predicate.json
+4. ✅ Set up conversation flow from state_predicate.json
-7. ✅ Provide you with an Agent ID
+5. ✅ Provide you with an Agent ID

 ### Step 4: Add Agent ID to Environment